Avalon-MC/DingusPrime-AdditionalContent/README.md

 * A Clone of the KubeJS 6 cardinal block type.
 This is not availible in KubeJS 5.5 for 1.18.2 and we need it for custom blocks.

 * A set of 18 Villager Trade NPCs for use in custom shops.
 They don't move around and have most of their AI removed.
+They can only be hurt by creative players (to prevent zombies killing them).
 * * Configurable using KubeJS scripts
 * * Intergrates into Calemi's Economy.
 * * Max of 3 items random available each 'day'.